Learn the application of Gold & Silver Leaf.

 Since the time of the Egyptians gilding has been used extensively for all manner of decorations, especially in palaces and museums.

-Professional gilding is a very specialised technique that takes many years to perfect, however in this 1 day course you can learn how to apply gold and silver leaf with professional results, using transfer leaf.
+Professional gilding is a very specialised technique that takes many years to perfect, however in these courses you can learn how to apply gold and silver leaf with professional results.

 Throughout my career as a specialist decorator I have been regularly asked to produce all types of gilded decoration, for example on a piece of furniture or a mirror or picture frame, for picking out details on cornices, ceiling roses and doors or even on complete walls!